autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 | `5` | Stabilization Contract | `0x29b2440db4A256B0c1E6d3B4CDcaA68E2440A08f` |

 ### Autonity Protocol Contract
-The contract implementing much of the Autonity protocol extensions, including primitives for governance, staking, validators, consensus committee selection, and staking reward distribution.
+The contract implements many of the Autonity protocol extensions, including primitives for governance, staking, validators, consensus committee selection, and staking reward distribution.

-The contract stores [protocol parameters](/reference/protocol/) that specify economic, consensus, and governance settings of an Autonity network.
+The contract stores [protocol parameters](/reference/protocol/) that specify the economic, consensus, and governance settings of an Autonity network.
 Protocol parameters are initialised at network [genesis](/reference/genesis/) in the genesis state provided by the client's config for connecting to public Autonity networks, or a custom [genesis configuration file](/reference/genesis/#genesis-configuration-file) if running a local development network.

 Many of the Autonity Protocol Contract functions can be called by all participants, such as those for bonding and unbonding stake, and for reading protocol parameters.
 Some functions are restricted to the governance `operator` account, such as those related to governance of network parameters.